The $\mathbf{P}$-Completeness of Inverted Index Traversal: On the Complexity of Evaluating Boolean Query DAGs: The Retrieval Language LR

-\textbf{Implication:} This corollary confirms that any decision problem in $\mathbf{P}$ can be reduced to an instance of \textsc{CVP} (a circuit), which can then be transformed into a Query DAG and Index via the construction in Theorem~\ref{thm_hardness}.
-This implies that the language $\mathcal{L}_R$ is sufficient to \textbf{express} any decision problem in the complexity class $\mathbf{P}$.
+\textbf{Implication:} This confirms that evaluating Boolean DAGs over an inverted index requires the full computational power of $\mathbf{P}$.
+Any decision problem in $\mathbf{P}$ can be reduced to an instance of \textsc{CVP}, transformed into a Query DAG, and evaluated natively by the index.
+Consequently, for any $\text{NC}^1$-restricted engine (like standard DAAT), there exist queries in $\mathcal{L}_R$ that force a worst-case exponential $O(2^{|Q|})$ blowup in query size when unrolled into a formula.